Khushbu-03/selenium-webscraping/README.md

 # selenium-webscraping
+How powerful a tool can be?
+Try Scraping using Selenium.

-Scraping a website using selenium and beautiful soup
+Project Description : Scraping a book website using selenium and beautiful soup